Fanchengyan/data-downloader/README.md

 urls:  iterator
     iterator contains urls
 folder: str
     the folder to store output files.
-Default is current folder.
+Default current folder.
-authorize_from_browser: bool
-    whether to load cookies used by your web browser for authorization.
-    This means you can use python to download data by logining in to website via browser (So far the following browsers are supported: Chrome，Firefox, Opera, Edge, Chromium").
-It will be very usefull when website doesn't support "HTTP Basic Auth".
-Default is False.
+engine: one of ["requests","httpx"]
+    engine for downloading
 file_names: iterator
     iterator contains names of files.
-Leaving it None if you want the program to parse them from website. file_names can cantain the absolute paths if folder is None.
+Leaving it None if you want the program to parse them from website. file_names can contain the absolute paths if folder is None.
 ncore: int
     Number of cores for parallel processing.
 If ncore is None then the number returned by os.cpu_count() is used.
-Default is None.
+Default None.
 desc: str
     description of data downloading
+authorize_from_browser: bool
+    Whether to load cookies used by your web browser for authorization.
+    This means you can use python to download data by logining in to website via browser (So far the following browsers are supported: Chrome,Firefox, Opera, Edge, Chromium").
+It will be very useful when website doesn't support "HTTP Basic Auth".
+Default is False.
 ```

 **Example:**